AdobeDocs/uxp/src/pages/uxp/reference-js/Global Members/Data Transfers/XMLHttpRequest.md

 <a name="module-global-xmlhttprequest-withcredentials" id="module-global-xmlhttprequest-withcredentials"></a>

 ## withCredentials
-Indicates whether to send cookies on a HTTP request.
+Get the value of withCredentials.
+It indicates whether to send cookies on a HTTP request.
 When the value is set to true, XMLHttpRequest sends cookies.
 Otherwise, cookies are not sent.